-- A playlist of the songs mentioned in the articles is below (all performed by Lucy Griffiths)
+- A playlist of the songs mentioned in the articles (all performed by Lucy Griffiths):

 Before you start doing any singing, make sure you have warmed up your bodies and voices properly.
 Read Part 1 of our Let’s Sing resources for a wealth of ideas for fun warm-ups that will prepare everyone to sing their best.

 Musical games are a great way into singing.
 They’re fun, encourage groups to work together and get to know each other better, energise the body and brain and are great for kinaesthetic learning.
 Here are some examples of really fun singing games.
 You can listen to all of these in the audio player at the top of this page.